Adnan-Yonathan/DeltaSportsFinal/HALLUCINATION_DIAGNOSIS.md

 ```

 **Check:**
-1. Does response match actual games from The Odds API?
+1. Does response match actual games from Odds-API.io?
 2. Are game times accurate?
 3. Does AI list games NOT in the API response?